tamaskenez/nmt/README.md

 # NMT

-No More Tears caused by writing #include boilerplate, organizing C++ code into files, slow compile times, spooky C++ error messages at a distance.
+No More Tears caused by writing the #include boilerplate, organizing C++ code into files, slow compile times or spooky C++ error messages at a distance.

 This is an MVP-in-progress of a supposedly easy-to-use C++ preprocessor + GUI app with the goal of making C++ development a smoother experience.